Parties split on climate as Dutch head to polls

 Future technologies: Hydrogen and CCS

-The carbon capture and storage (CCS) project Porthos was approved by the Council of State last August despite concern over the project’s burdensome nitrogen emissions.
+Another CCS project, Porthos, was approved by the Council of State in 2023 despite concerns over the project’s burdensome nitrogen emissions.
 The project is expected to be in operation in 2026 and will transport and store CO2 from industry in empty gas fields below the North Sea.
 Porthos expects to store 2.5 megatonnes of CO2 under the sea every year, 1.5 percent of the Netherland's annual emissions.
-The Dutch state released two billion euros for the project and the EU declared it a Project of Common Interest, subsiding it with 102 million euros.
+The Dutch state pledged two billion euros for the project and the EU declared it a Project of Common Interest, subsidising it with 102 million euros.

 Porthos is the first CCS project in the Netherlands.
 A similar plan by Shell to store CO2 under Barendrecht, a municipality close to Rotterdam, was abandoned about a decade ago due to unrest among citizens.